hiteshK03/MenuGen/README.md

 6. **Open** a Pull Request

 ### Development Guidelines
-- Follow the Cursor Rules in `.cursor/rules/`
-- Use the VLM application as the primary development target
+- Use the VLM application (`app_vlm.py`) as the primary development target
 - Test both GPU and CPU compatibility
 - Update documentation for new features
+- Follow Python best practices for AI/ML applications

 ## 📈 Performance & Hardware